 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Nepal Update: Random Commentary
+Nepal Update: Random Commentary and More People Pics

-When you blow your nose after a day of wandering or driving around the city, don't inspect the tissue.
+And another tip: When you blow your nose after a day of wandering or driving around the city, don't inspect the tissue.
 It really is better not to know.

 People don't just clear their throats here.
-They dig deep, seeing how much gunk they can remove from their esophogusses (esophagi?) and nasal passages in one fell swoop and deposit in the street.
+They dig deep, seeing how much gunk they can remove from their esophaguses (esophagi?) and nasal passages in one fell swoop and deposit in the street.
 I just heard one such a clearing from my hotel room.

-When you ride on the back of a motor bike around Nepal--as I did for the first time tonight--keep your mouth closed.
+When you ride on the back of a motor bike around Nepal, as I did for the first time tonight, keep your mouth closed.
 Let's just leave it at that, shall we?

-Today I saw a guy riding a bicycle with a sofa strapped to the back.
+Today, I saw a guy riding a bicycle with a sofa strapped to the back.
 I kid you not.

 Nepali women are STRONG.